jsmolka/blog/content/posts/a-new-hope/index.md

   {{<image src="img/title-screen.png" caption="Pokémon Blue title screen">}}
 {{</wrap>}}

 We run the Pokémon Blue intro sequence until we see the title screen.
 That's 1200 frames and requires around 20 seconds on hardware.
 The version of sprite with the class takes 46 seconds to complete, while the version with free functions and variables takes just 34 seconds.
-That's 12 seconds less and brings us closer to the magical 20 seconds mark.
+That's 12 seconds less and brings us closer to the magical 20-second mark.

 ## Cache Misses
 drizzle underwent lots of small changes that accumulated over time, but I want to focus on the two most impactful ones.
 One of them concerns the call stack and how it's stored inside the virtual machine.